Sunrise (Australian TV program): History

 In June 2020, it was announced Natalie Barr would host the show two days a week, after Samantha Armytage requested a reduced workload.
 Barr presented with David Koch on Mondays, and with Armytage on Fridays.
 However, in September 2020, it was announced that Koch and Armytage would revert to a five-day working week with Natalie Barr resuming her news role.

 In January 2021, Koch and Armytage reverted to a four-day week, with Matt Doran and Natalie Barr co-hosting on Fridays, with Edwina Bartholomew as news presenter.

 On 8 March 2021, Armytage announced that she would be resigning as co-host, to spend more time with her family.
 Her final show was on 11 March 2021 On 14 March 2021, it was confirmed Natalie Barr would officially replace Armytage as co-host.
 Edwina Bartholomew replaced Barr as news presenter.

 On 29 May 2023, David Koch announced his departure from Sunrise, ending a 21-year run on the breakfast show.
 Koch's replacement, Matt Shirvington was announced on 5 June 2023.
 Koch's last day was on 9 June 2023.

 On 24 July 2023, Sunrise hosted its very first broadcast at its new studio base in Television City, South Eveleigh.
 The first edition went to air live at 5:30 am, with hosts Natalie Barr and Matt Shirvington, news presenter Edwina Bartholomew and sport presenter Mark Beretta, followed by The Morning Shows Larry Emdur and Kylie Gillies as well as other Seven News broadcasts.
 With this change, the show received a rebranding along with The Morning Show.

 In March 2024, Jodie Speers announced her resignation from the Seven Network.
 Seven Early News bulletin was renamed Sunrise Early News and Speers was replaced by Edwina Bartholomew.

+On 27 November 2025, Mark Beretta announced his resignation from Sunrise after 22 years, with his final appearance on 12 December.
+He is expected to continue working with the Seven Network on special projects to be announced.